grattan/R_at_Grattan/docs/Visualisation_cookbook.md

 ![](Visualisation_cookbook_files/figure-epub3/scatter_layer_base-1.png)<!-- -->

-Looks fab!
+Looks tip-top!
 To make the point a little clearer, we can overlay a point for average income each percentile.
 Create a dataset that has the average income for each area and professional work category:

 ```r